VinceDeslo/Codewars-Problems/README.md

 # Codewars_TS
-A repo for housing my Codewars solutions.
+A repo for housing my Codewars solutions in Typescript.